jose-hirmas/mdefportafolio/docs/seminars/01-Bootcamp.md

 #### The Challenges:
 -   Documentation of my master process
--   Use grit for my webpage
+-   Use git for my webpage